Beckingham One-Name Study

 Many Beckinghams /Beckenhams, both from the UK and abroad, especially Canada, served in World War I and there are 17 known to have died between 1914 and 1919.
 I published a book in 2002 about these 17 casualities, researching them to find out which Beckingham pedigree they belong to, and where they were when they died.
 I have also listed most of the Beckinghams etc found on the Medal Roll Index and then researched the war service of some of these.
 The book costs £5.50 including post and packing in the UK, and £7.50 overseas, and is available from me as shown below.

-So far I have collated all GRO references to Beckingham and Beckenham from 1837 to 2011; researched the censuses for England and Wales 1841 to 1911, although with new data being released on line, this is ongoing; other censuses e.g. USA and Canada have been looked at; numerous parish registers; research into Wills is ongoing; WWI Medal record cards have been obtained; emigration/immigration records; and of course, other researchers whose assistance is greatly appreciated.
+So far I have collated all GRO references to Beckingham and Beckenham from 1837 to 2011; researched the censuses for England and Wales 1841 to 1911, although with new data being released on line, this is ongoing, e.g., 1939 Register; other censuses e.g. USA and Canada have been looked at; numerous parish registers; research into Wills is ongoing; WWI Medal record cards have been obtained; emigration/immigration records; and of course, other researchers whose assistance is greatly appreciated.

 I am indebted to many other researchers of the name for their on going assistance with the Pedigrees and I have so far put a lot of people in touch with long lost or even unknown cousins.

-A group of some 25 Beckingham researchers initially ran an unofficial e mail list several years ago, and did set up a web site with outline trees for most of the main Pedigrees on it, but I must stress that a lot of the data shown on this particular website is regretably now well out of date.
+A group of some 25 Beckingham researchers initially ran an unofficial e mail list several years ago, and did set up a web site with outline trees for most of the main Pedigrees on it, but I must stress that as it is no longer maintained, a lot of the data shown on this website is regretably now well out of date.
 Please contact me for any clarifications or updates.

 There are many other "twigs and branches" as opposed to "trees" in my files and as I have indicated before, I am always ready to share information, all you have to do is e mail or write to me, Alex McGahey, at 2 Vane Road, Thame, Oxfordshire, OX9 3WE, UK.